 In its fourth season, the WBI is a 16-team tournament split into two regions.
 Penn is the first Ivy League team to earn a berth to the WBI.
 Minnesota, who qualified for the WNIT this season, is the defending champion.
 A link to the complete 2013 WBI bracket is at the top of this release.

-In the Series vs. Fairfield
+In the Series vs. Detroit

-About the Stags
+About the Titans

 - This is just the fourth postseason appearance in program history and just the third since since the start of the Women’s NCAA in 1981.

 - Penn’s win over Howard in the First Round marked the program’s first-ever postseason victory.

 - Saturday’s quarterfinal against Fairfield marked the latest into March the Quakers have ever played.

 Magic Number: 60

 The statistic that may most indicate a Penn win or loss?
 60 points.
 Since head coach Mike McLaughlin took over at Penn, the Quakers are 28-7 (.800) when they score 60 points, including 10-2 this year.
 In comparison, the Quakers are just 16-63 (.203) when they’ve scored less than 60 points under Coach McLaughlin.
 The trend continues defensively.
 Over the last four seasons, the Red and Blue are 9-42 (.176) when allowing more than 60 points.
 But when holding opponents under that number, the Quakers hold a winning record of 35-28 (.556), including nine straight wins.